ruvents-legacy/data-reconstructor/README.md

 }
 ```

-Return `false` to finish the reconstruction of this object.
+Return `false` to finish reconstruction of the current object.

+You can also use `$dataReconstructor->reconstruct($data, $className)` to reconstruct other pieces of data from inside the implemented method.